mc2-project/mc2/README.md

 # federated-xgboost
 Federated learning allows multiple parties to collaboratively learn a shared model while keeping each party's data at its respective site.
 It allows for collaborative learning with lower latencies while ensuring data privacy.

+This project extends the existing XGBoost gradient boosting machine learning framework to enable training models in the federated setting.
+This work is being actively contributed to and is still under development.

 [QUICKSTART](#quickstart)

 ![federated diagram](./images/federated-xgboost-diagram.png)